 If you have some flexibility in your plans, it can make a big difference in how much you’ll need to pay.
 When you are searching, make sure to look at a combination of different dates, and sometimes different airport options, to see if you can find a lower fare.

-- Changing your flights, by as little as a single day, can dramatically reduce the cost of your trip.
+- Changing your flights by as little as a single day, can dramatically reduce the cost of your trip.
 If you have the flexibility, see what options are available for a day or two in either direction from your ideal travel dates.
-How to Find the Cheapest Date to Fly.

 - Flights to more business-oriented destinations are usually cheaper on the weekends.
 If you are flying to a city, rather than to a resort destination, the majority of travelers are probably traveling on business.
 Most of them want to head out and back on weekdays, especially on Mondays and Fridays.
 The cheapest flights tend to be Tuesdays, Wednesdays, and Saturdays.